joenano/rpscrape/README.md

 You must have Python 3.6 or greater installed.
 You can download the latest Python release [here](https://www.python.org/downloads/).

-In addition, the [Requests](http://docs.python-requests.org/en/master/) and [LXML](https://lxml.de/) python modules are needed, they can be installed using PIP(_included with Python_) using the following command.
+In addition, the [Requests](http://docs.python-requests.org/en/master/) and [LXML](https://lxml.de/) python modules are needed, they can be installed using PIP(_included with Python_) with the following command.

 ```
 ~$ pip install requests lxml